AkimDuyshenaliev/NeobisTaskDjango26-30june/README.md

 ## Requierments

-For this to work you nneed:
+For this to work you need:
 Django==2.2.2
 django-filter==2.1.0
 djangorestframework==3.9.4